We live in a world of fake smiles, plastic body parts and cheap knock-offs. We’re so used to it that sometimes we can’t tell the difference anymore.

 Because the person in front of me is a gift.

-And I want to unwrap and be present for every moment.
+And I want to unwrap that gift and be present for every moment.